gyunggyung/AGI-Papers/README.md

 # NLP-Papers

-🚀 I will continue to update the content!! 🚀
+Papers and Book to look at when starting NLP.
+I will continue to update the content!! 🚀

 ## Basic knowledge